 Unfortunately, people inappropriately talk themselves out of constructive ways of resolving their differences all the time because they wrongfully believe that litigation is the only or best way of handling such things.
 In 90% of cases in the United States where parents have decided not to parent together, they are able to agree on a parenting plan and timeshare agreement.
 According to Joan Kelly, Ph.D., 80-85% of family law matters can be resolved without litigation.
 Furthermore, only 2-3% all cases go to trial.
 In other words, the vast majority of cases resolve one way or another at some point and without the need for judicial action.
 Are you certain that your case should be litigated just because 15-20 percent of cases (1 in 5-6 cases) may ultimately be litigated?
 Since you cannot unring the bell, are you certain that you want to create damage that cannot be undone?

-Mr. Baer is a skilled both as a family law attorney and as a mediator, and has the honors and awards to support it.
+Mr. Baer is a skilled as a family law mediator, and has the honors and awards to support it.
 He understands that there is no single solution to resolve every family law situation because each comes with its own unique set of challenges and demands.
-Whether he is acting in his capacity as a mediator or as an attorney, he is recognized for his ability to capture the essence of a conflict and his aim to help people resolve it, right from the start.
+He is recognized for his ability to capture the essence of a conflict and his aim to help people resolve it, right from the start.
 You can rely on him to utilize his vast array of information and knowledge well beyond the law itself, to assist you in accomplishing your desired result.
 He prides himself on the personalized service he provides that is both child-centered and psychologically-minded.

-People need to consult with "competent and caring" family law attorneys.
+People need to consult with "competent and caring" family law mediators.
 Assertiveness should be part of their competency.
 However, do not seek out lawyers that describe themselves as "sharks," "pit bulls" or "aggressive."
-Setting that tone typically leads to suboptimal results, can destroy families and costs a great deal of money in the process.
+Setting that tone typically leads to sub-optimal results, can destroy families, and costs a great deal of money in the process.

-The attorney you choose to handle your divorce may be one of the most important decisions you make about this life-changing process.
-By consulting with Mr. Baer, you will be getting the benefit of his extensive experience, legal abilities, and uncompromising dedication to assisting his clients in reaching agreements that accomplish their desired results.
+The mediator you choose to handle your divorce may be one of the most important decisions you make about this life-changing process.
+By consulting with Mr. Baer, you will be getting the benefit of his extensive experience, legal abilities, and uncompromising dedication to assisting his clients in reaching agreements that accomplish their desired results without burning bridges.

-Contact the Pasadena divorce attorney and mediator at the firm if you are involved in a contested divorce in and around Pasadena, California.
+Contact the Pasadena divorce mediator at the firm if you are involved in a contested divorce in Pasadena, California, or the surrounding region.